10 Entrepreneurial Side Hustles

 6. Content Creation

-Blogging isn’t dead, and although it and Instagram can take a lot of time and effort to build up a following, it can be worth it to help promote your own products, courses, or affiliates.
-You can accept sponsored posts, adverts, can offer freelance content creation on other sites, and check out sites like Freelancer and UpWork too.
+Blogging isn’t dead, and although it and Instagram can take a lot of time and effort to build up a following, it can be worth it to help promote your products, courses, or affiliates.
+You can accept sponsored posts, and adverts, offer freelance content creation on other sites, and check out sites like Freelancer and UpWork too.

 7. Declutter

 Let's all have a big old declutter and clear out.
 Not only does decluttering free the mind and make us feel better, but it could also earn you some money.
 Pull everything out and only put back what you want and need.
-Look at everything you have and see what you could sell either on your local Facebook marketplace, Facebook groups, rent a stall at a secondhand shop, or list items on eBay, etc. Look after the pennies and the pounds look after themselves.
+Look at everything you have and see what you could sell either on your local Facebook marketplace, or Facebook groups, rent a stall at a secondhand shop, or list items on eBay, etc. Look after the pennies and the pounds look after themselves.

 8. Odd Jobs